Note on searching for critical lattice models as entropy critical points from strange correlator: CFT as critical points of entropy function

 Hence, the CFT ground states lie at the critical points of the entropy function $S_\Delta$.
-This is shown to be equivalent to Eq.~\eqref{Eq:entropy relations}.
-Since in this work, we will be flowing the boundary conditions with respect to some parameters, Eq.~\eqref{Eq:critical point} will be used primarily.
+This is shown to be equivalent to the VFPE.
+In this work, we will mainly be varying the ansatz states by one or two parameters to search for the CFT ground states.
+The CFT ground states will be located at the critical points of the entropy function as a consequence of Eq.~\eqref{Eq:critical point}.